There are five types of membership with voting privileges:

 Two letters of recommendation from current ACSR voting members in good standing who can attest to the applicant’s qualifications.

-One letter of recommendation from an ACSR voting member in good standing and proof of membership in an approved related organization.
-(Examples: American Academy of Forensic Sciences, International Association for Identification, etc.)
+One letter of recommendation from an ACSR voting member in good standing who can attest to the applicant’s qualifications and proof of active membership in an approved related organization.
+(Examples: American Academy of Forensic Sciences, Association of Firearm and Toolmark Examiners, International Association of Bloodstain Pattern Analysts, International Association for Identification, etc.)

-One letter of recommendation from one ACSR voting member in good standing and a letter of recommendation from a state, federal, or other governmental law enforcement, forensic, or criminal justice agency (such as Chief of Police, District Attorney, Prosecutor, Attorney General, or Judge, attesting to the qualifications of the applicant.)
+One endorsement from an ACSR voting member in good standing who can attest to the applicant’s qualifications and a letter of recommendation from a state, federal, or other governmental law enforcement, forensic, or criminal justice agency (such as Chief of Police, District Attorney, Prosecutor, Attorney General, or Judge, attesting to the qualifications of the applicant.)

 Other Membership Types & Qualifications

-B. Applicants who are currently working in the field of crime scene reconstruction or investigation but who do not have at least three years experience may, upon recommendation of the Board of Directors, be accepted as a PM for a period not to exceed three years from date of acceptance.
+Applicants who are currently working in the field of crime scene reconstruction or investigation and meet all other membership requirements, have secured appropriate endorsements and/or recommendations but who do not have at least three years experience may, upon recommendation of the Membership committee, and with the approval of the Board of Directors, be accepted as a Provisional Member for a period not to exceed three years from date of acceptance.

 If you would like to apply for membership, be sure you understand the requirements, then complete the application form.